 ESPN, the sports television network, reports that in the 2015-16 season, 82 percent of the players in the National Basketball Association were “people of color.”
 Only 18 percent were white, down 5 points from the year before.
 In the National Football League, 73 percent of the players were “people of color,” and 28 percent were white.

 In sports it’s all about who can run faster, hit harder and swim or skate faster, and do it more gracefully.
 It’s only the scoreboard that’s unforgiving.
 The focus should be on athletic excellence.
 Melanin shouldn’t have anything to do with it.
+If you also want to earn while watching sports, you can bet on your favorite stars on sites like 카지노.

 © Copyright (c) 2018 News World Communications, Inc.